zihaojoe/JobpostDetection/README.md

 ## Project charter
 ### Vision
 It is very difficult for students who have just graduated to judge the authenticity of a job posting because they lack experiences in the industry and are disadvantaged under the information asymmetry.
 Unlike illegal recruitment, fake recruitment often involves a legitimate company, who wants to gather wealth of information about the applicants and the job market as a whole, which can be monetized in multiple ways.
 This would leak the applicant's information and also waste much of their time.
-Therefore, in the project, I am going to develop an app which can help the applicants to determine whether a job posting is fake or real.
-(Assume that this is an extra function or app for job information providers such Glassdoor or LinkedIn)
+Therefore, in the project, I am going to develop an app which can give prediction of whether a job posting is fake or real for the applicants.
+This is can be integrated as an extra function or app for job information providers such Glassdoor or LinkedIn.

 ### Mission
 To design a web app, which allows users to input the information they have got regarding a job posting and gives them information for their decision based on a machine learning model.